tfausak/tfausak.github.io/_posts/2017-08-09-deriving-type-classes-in-haskell-is-slow.md

 [Rattletrap][], my Rocket League replay parser/generator.
 I ended up with 54 data types in a single module.

 Of those 54 types, 40 of them are records.
-Each of them has up to 11 fields, but most of them only have a few.
-The `Mark` data type is a representative example.
+They can have up to 11 fields, but most of them only have a few.
+The `Mark` data type is a representative example:

 ``` haskell
 data Mark